-The religion of most of the 16 million South Vietnamese is a mixture of Mahayana Buddhism, Taoism, Confucianism, and animistic practices such as reverence for village guardian spirits.
+The religion of most of the 17 million South Vietnamese is a mixture of Mahayana Buddhism, Taoism, Confucianism, and animistic practices such as reverence for village guardian spirits.
 About 1.5 million are Roman Catholics.

 Education, one of the most vital needs of the South Vietnamese, is receiving increasing attention, especially in the hamlets.
-In 1965, about 2 million students were enrolled in schools through the university level, as compared with 1.3 million in 1960.
+In the 1966-67 school year more than 2 million students were enrolled in schools through the university level, as compared with 1.5 million in the 1960-61 school year.